shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

             - name: Reboot machine
               reboot:

+According to Red Hat “By default tasks in playbooks block, meaning the connections stay open until the task is done on each node.”
+Doing a yum update can take a while to complete so using an asynchronous task allows operations to execute without blocking.
+Below is an example of doing a yum update asynchronously and then rebooting the servers.
+The following yum update Playbook uses variable substitution and Ansible Facts which will be explained further down within the document.

+    ---
+    # performYumUpdateRebootServer.yml
+    # performs yum update and reboots server
+    - name: perform yum update / reboot server
+      hosts: my_hosts
+      remote_user: lnxcfg
+      become: true
+      become_method: sudo
+      become_user: root

+      tasks:

+        - debug:
+            msg: "Performing Yum update of server {{ ansible_hostname }} "

+        - name: Perform yum update of all packages
+          yum:
+            name: '*'
+            state: latest
+          async: 3600
+          poll: 0
+          register: yum_sleeper

+        - name: Check on async task of yum update
+           async_status:
+            jid: "{{ yum_sleeper.ansible_job_id }}"
+          register: job_result
+          until: job_result.finished
+          retries: 5000

+        - debug:
+            msg: "Yum update of server {{ ansible_hostname }} has been completed."

+        - name: Reboot server
+          reboot:
+            msg: Server is being rebooted
+          ignore_errors: yes
+          register: result

+        - debug:
+            msg: "Server {{ ansible_hostname }} was rebooted {{ result }}"
+          when: result is defined

 Here is how to create a directory using Ansible.
 The following Playbook is only using the lnxcfg user as the owner and group for example purposes.

     ---